yuuki/pgmonit/README.md

 pgmonit
 =======

-Postgres web monitor in Go.
+A web-based Postgres statistics monitor in Go.